 Free Float: The amount of time that a schedule activity can be delayed without delaying the early start date of any immediately following schedule activities.

 Float calculation QuizLet's understand the concepts with the help of an example.
 Refer to the Network Diagram in the figure first.
-I'm assuming that you know how to work with a Network Diagram and how to calculate Early Start, Early Finish, Late Start and Late Finish for activities on a Network Diagram.
+I'm assuming that you know how to work with a Network Diagram and how to calculate ES, EF, LS, and LF for activities on a Network Diagram.
 Click on the figure to download the network diagram as a PDF file.

 Problem: What is the Total Float and the Free Float for Activity F and J?